asfixia/AsyncLoader/README.md

 # AsyncLoader
-AsyncLoader is a simple and lightweight library of one file that loads CSS and JS asynchronously.
+AsyncLoader is a simple and lightweight javascript library of one file that loads CSS and JS asynchronously.

 ## Documentation